cleanlab/cleanlab/docs/source/index.rst

     from cleanlab.classification import CleanLearning
     from cleanlab.filter import find_label_issues

     # Option 1 - works with sklearn-compatible models - just input the data and labels ツ
     label_issues_info = CleanLearning(clf=sklearn_compatible_model).find_label_issues(data, labels)

     # Option 2 - works with ANY ML model - just input the model's predicted probabilities
     ordered_label_issues = find_label_issues(
         labels=labels,
-        pred_probs=pred_probs,  # out-of-sample predicted probabilities from any model return_indices_ranked_by='self_confidence',
+        pred_probs=pred_probs,  # predicted probabilities from any model (ideally out-of-sample predictions) return_indices_ranked_by='self_confidence',
     )

 :py:class:`CleanLearning <cleanlab.classification.CleanLearning>` (option 1) also works with models from most standard ML frameworks by wrapping the model for scikit-learn compliance, e.g. huggingface/tensorflow/keras (using our KerasWrapperModel), pytorch (using skorch package), etc.

 By default, :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>` returns a boolean mask of label issues.
 You can instead return the indices of potential mislabeled examples by setting `return_indices_ranked_by` in :py:meth:`find_label_issues <cleanlab.filter.find_label_issues>`.
 The indices are ordered by likelihood of a label error (estimated via :py:meth:`rank.get_label_quality_scores <cleanlab.rank.get_label_quality_scores>`).

 .. important::
-   The predicted probabilities, ``pred_probs``, from your model **must be out-of-sample**.
-Never provide predictions on the same data points used to train the model -- these predictions are overfit and unsuitable for finding label errors.
+   Cleanlab performs better if the ``pred_probs`` from your model are **out-of-sample**.
 Details on how to compute out-of-sample predicted probabilities for your entire dataset are :ref:`here <pred_probs_cross_val>`.

 ..
    TODO - include the url for tf and torch beginner tutorials